seapath/build_debian_iso/README.md

 ### Mandatory
 **change the authorized_keys files (user and root) with your own**
-* update the file `srv_fai_config/class/SEAPATH_COMMON.var` and replace "myrootkey", "myuserkey"  and "ansiblekey" by yours
+* update the file `build_debian_iso/usercustomization/class/USERCUSTOMIZATION.var` and replace "myrootkey", "myuserkey"  and "ansiblekey" by yours

 ### Optional
 **changes in the the unprivileged user name and passwd, as well as the root passwd for the deployed server**
-* update the file `srv_fai_config/class/SEAPATH_COMMON.var` (right now all passwords are "toto") more information about password hash : https://linuxconfig.org/how-to-hash-passwords-on-linux
+* update the file `build_debian_iso/usercustomization/class/USERCUSTOMIZATION.var` (right now all passwords are "toto") more information about password hash : https://linuxconfig.org/how-to-hash-passwords-on-linux

 **keyboard Layout:**
-* HOST: create a grub item without the FRENCH flag (see "Classes Customization")
+* HOST: by default the keyboard will be US.
+You can use the FRENCH of GERMAN classes to change this.
+For any other layout, you can create your own debconf in build_debian_iso/usercustomization/debconf/USERCUSTOMIZATION (or create your own class, see "User-defined classes" below)
-* VM: update the list of classes (CLASSES variable) in build_qcow2.sh script to remove the FRENCH class if you prefer an english keyboard layout ;)
+* VM: by default the build_qcow2 script will import the FRENCH class, you can override the keyboard layout by creating your own debco nf in build_debian_iso/usercustomization/debconf/USERCUSTOMIZATION.
-* you can create your own class for debconf customization if you want

-**other changes in `srv_fai_config/class/SEAPATH_COMMON.var`**
+**other changes in `build_debian_iso/usercustomization/class/USERCUSTOMIZATION.var`**
 * TIMEZONE, KEYMAP, apt_cdn: feel free to set you regionalized settings, it's all too french by default :)
 * APTPROXY: in case your deployed host will need some proxy to access the debian mirror
 * REMOTENIC, REMOTEADDR, REMOTEGW: if you want networking to be available right after deployement set ip/gateway to a specified niv (ie: ens0, enp0s1...)